Transrapid: Iran

 In 2007, Iran and a German company reached an agreement on using maglev trains to link the cities of Tehran and Mashhad.
 The agreement was signed at the Mashhad International Fair site between Iranian Ministry of Roads and Transportation and the German company.
 Munich-based Schlegel Consulting Engineers said they had signed the contract with the Iranian ministry of transport and the governor of Mashad.
 "We have been mandated to lead a German consortium in this project," a spokesman said.
 "We are in a preparatory phase."
 The next step will be to assemble a consortium, a process that is expected to take place "in the coming months," the spokesman said.
 The project could be worth between 10 billion and 12 billion euros, the Schlegel spokesman said.
 Siemens and ThyssenKrupp, the developers of a high-speed maglev train, called the Transrapid, both said they were unaware of the proposal.
 The Schlegel spokesman said Siemens and ThyssenKrupp were currently "not involved" in the consortium.

 Switzerland

-SwissRapide AG in co-operation with the SwissRapide Consortium is developing and promoting an above-ground magnetic levitation (Maglev) monorail system, based on the Transrapid technology.
-The first projects planned are the lines Bern – Zurich, Lausanne – Geneva as well as Zurich – Winterthur.
+In 2011 SwissRapide AG in co-operation with the SwissRapide Consortium was developing and promoting an above-ground magnetic levitation (Maglev) monorail system, based on the Transrapid technology.
+The first projects planned were the lines Bern–Zürich, Lausanne–Geneva as well as Zürich–Winterthur.

 United States

 Colorado I-70

 Transrapid is one of a number of companies seeking to build a 120 mi high speed transit system parallel to the I-70 Interstate in the US state of Colorado.
 Submissions put forward say that maglev offers significantly better performance than rail given the harsh climate and terrain.
-No technology has been preferred as of November 2013, though construction slated to begin in 2020.
+No technology had been preferred as of November 2013, though construction was slated to begin in 2020.